faliona6/boba-is-you-jar/README.md

 # To Play

-Download the zip file, extract it, and run the jar file.
-Or after you extract it, you can run in command line 'java -jar Project.jar'
+Download the zip file, extract it, and run the Project.jar file.
+Or if that doesn't work, after you extract it, you can run in command line 'java -jar Project.jar'